Robinpig/Note/docs/CS/CN/HTTP.md

 #### Pipelining

-A client that supports persistent connections MAY "pipeline" its requests (i.e., send multiple requests without waiting for each response).A server MAY process a sequence of pipelined requests in parallel if they all have safe methods (Section 4.2.1 of [RFC7231]), **but it MUST send the corresponding responses in the same order that the requests were received**.
+A client that supports persistent connections MAY "pipeline" its requests (i.e., send multiple requests without waiting for each response).
+A server may process a sequence of pipelined requests in parallel if they all have safe methods (Section 4.2.1 of [RFC7231]), **but it MUST send the corresponding responses in the same order that the requests were received**.

 > Pipelining solves HOL blocking for requests, but not for responses.